 - Place about 30 or so cooked tapiocas on the bottom of a 12-ounce drinking glass.

 - Froth ¾ cup almond creamer in the Nespresso frother.
 Make sure to froth it with the cold option.
 You do this by holding down the button longer.
-This results in a cold foamy milk.
+This results in cold foamy milk.

 - Top tea with frothed almond milk mixture.